Why Are We Still Waiting for Electric Buses?

 "The technology is there from my perspective," he said "There are 14 different manufacturers making everything from electric shuttle buses to electric double-decker buses.
 Nominal bus range has gone from roughly 150 miles a few years ago to over 250 miles today."

-Tim Lipman, a Berkeley professor who specializes in sustainable transportation, mostly agreed.
+Tim Lipman, a Berkeley research scientist who specializes in sustainable transportation, mostly agreed.
 But he cautioned the climate and the driver and the terrain — hilly? or flat? — still make a difference.

 "The range is an issue," Lipman said.
 "If it’s really hot or cold you’re going to use more energy."